LianFi15/MNIST_LogReg_BayesNN/README.md

 ### The Dataset
 MNIST (Modified National Institute of Standards and Technology) is a widely used dataset in the field of machine learning and computer vision.
 It consists of a collection of 28x28 pixel grayscale images of handwritten digits (0 through 9).
 The dataset is commonly used for training and testing classification algorithms.
 MNIST serves as a benchmark for evaluating the performance of various machine learning models, particularly for image recognition tasks.
-Its simplicity makes it a popular starting point for beginners in the field of deep learning and pattern recognition.

 ![](images/mnist_data.png)